kersorianek/mon-portfolio/_posts/2019-06-06-Requirement-Approval-Process.md

  5. Change and update requirements
  6. Table all new requirements unless deemed critical

-\*If critical requirements are determined, reschedule the approval meeting
+**If critical requirements are determined, reschedule the approval meeting**

 # Technical Approval

-So you gained the business approval and now you're working through to gain the technical approval.
-You want to make sure that your architects and your developers all agree with the requirements that agree that they're all feasible from a technical timeline and budget standpoint.
-So this is going to be very similar to the business approval.
+So, you got the business approval and are now working on getting the technical approval.
+You want to make sure that your architects and developers all agree on the criteria and that they are all technically and financially achievable.
+As a result, this will be fairly similar to the business approval.

 ## Technical Approval: Schedule
 - Session 1 - Schedule initial high level review